Camping is about connecting with your loved ones and with nature; not hiding away in your tent.

 The key here, again, is practice.

-Once you get a hang of where to place the nine hex stakes and how much tension to put on the seven guy lines, you’ll assemble the Summer Moon 2 faster than a fat kid chasing an ice cream truck.
+Once you get a hang of where to place the nine hex stakes and how much tension to put on the seven guy lines, you’ll assemble the Summer Moon 2 faster than Usain Bolt can run the 100m dash.
+Well, maybe not that fast, but you get the point.

 It reassures me to know that the canopy and rain fly of the Summer Moon 2 are composed of polyester taffeta with a thread density of 68D and a 1800mm coating.